arku31/GermanClouds/README.md

 The list of cities is available on `/api/cities`.
 One city weather can be requested via e.g. `/api/cities/Hamburg/weather`

-Unfortunately, Stuttgart/Leipzig/Dresden got rate limited but so far the winner as the less clouded city is *Berlin*.
+So far the winner as the less clouded city is *Berlin*.
 I didn't expect that!

 ```